BermudaTech/slack-auto-translate-bot/README.md

 - `/translate`: Posts translation as if you wrote it (appears with your username)
 - Auto-translation: Posts translation as a threaded reply from the bot
 - Uses 🌐 emoji to indicate it's a translation
-- Bot must be invited to channels before enabling auto-translation
+- Bot must be invited to channels before enabling auto-translation: `/invite @your-bot-name`

 ---